 GatesAir is committed to helping customers make the right connections to efficiently reach their audiences.

-The company emphasizes four pillars of focus today:
+The company emphasizes three pillars of focus today:

 Focuses on complete over-the-air solutions for local/national broadcasters and network operators that include transmitters, exciters and shelters.

 Comprises AM, FM and digital solutions for over-the-air stations and networks that include high-performance transmitters, exciters and more.

 GatesAir helps its customers efficiently connect what’s next by reducing costs, increasing performance and ensuring the highest degree of reliability, quality and ease of use.
 GatesAir is investing in the future and staying on the cutting edge as new technologies emerge, helping customers monetize new opportunities while serving the audiences that depend on their content.

 GatesAir connects a legacy of innovation with a vision for the future.
 GatesAir has been an innovator in over-the-air broadcasting for nearly 100 years, and today offers the industry’s broadest portfolio to help broadcasters deliver and monetize content.
 The company’s roots date to 1922, when Henry C. Gates founded the Gates Radio and Supply Company.
 Henry’s son, Parker Gates, quickly established the company’s reputation as a visionary, responsible for industry firsts in audio and electronics.
 These innovations laid the foundation for groundbreaking over-the-air radio and television transmitter designs that continue to this day.